-The groundbreaking rare disease research at Children’s Hospital of Philadelphia (CHOP) translates into more precise and personalized care for patients with rare diseases, like the Cheers for CHOP ambassadors below.
+The groundbreaking rare disease research at Children’s Hospital of Philadelphia (CHOP) translates into more precise and personalized care for patients with rare diseases, from youth diagnosed at a young age to adults seeking solutions later in life.

 Gavin, 5